The human solution to Facebook’s machine-produced problems also won’t work

 That’s Mark Zuckerberg’s 23 November 2016 post saying (among other delusional things) “more than 99% of what people see is authentic,” as it appeared to me, in my browser.
 Ev Williams, in his browser, had his own pair of icky ads:

-In After Peak Marketing, I looked at all four and wrote,
+In After Peak Marketing, I looked at those and wrote,

 All four ads are flat-out frauds, in up to four ways apiece: